EnriqueTor/Hangman/README.md

 Login View:

 On the login view, just enter your email and your password.
-Once you get in the app, your information gets saved and you donÕt have to put it in ever again unless you installed the app.
+Once you get in the app, your information gets saved and you don't have to put it in ever again unless you installed the app.

 Main View: